nate-browne/110Project/RENT/README.md

 2. Run `yarn install` to install all of the needed dependencies automatically.
 Do note that we aren't using `npm` here, so if you run `npm install --save` for the dependencies, **shit will break, yo**.

-3. Type `yarn add --dev typescript concurrently @types/react @types/react-native`.
-I'm not sure if this is needed after step 2, but it certainly doesn't hurt to do so.

-4. In your editor's built-in terminal, run `yarn start`.
-This window will stay open the entire time for hot reloading.
-   To close this when you're done, just type `^C`.

-5. *Skip this for now, this will be database/backend related (when we get there).*
+3. *Skip this for now, this will be database/backend related (when we get there).*

-6. In another terminal, type `react-native run-ios` for the iOS version, or `react-native run-android` for the Android version.
-   If you don't have the an emulator on your computer, you can plug in a corresponding device and it'll load it onto there (I think.
-That's what the website says, at least).
+4. Now run `expo start`.
+Download the "Expo" app onto your phone, then scan the QR code.
+Das it.
+No more emulators!